Sack of Rome (1527): Sack

 The Vatican Library was saved because Philibert had set up his headquarters there.
 After three days of ravages, Philibert ordered the soldiers to stop pillaging, but few heeded his words, and the plundering continued unabated for five more days.
 In the meantime, Clement remained a prisoner in Castel Sant'Angelo.
 Francesco Maria I della Rovere and Michele Antonio of Saluzzo arrived with troops on 1 June in Monterosi, north of the city.
 Their cautious behaviour prevented them from obtaining an easy victory against the now totally undisciplined imperial troops.
 On 6 June, Clement VII surrendered, and agreed to pay a ransom of 400,000 ducati in exchange for his life; conditions included the cession of Parma, Piacenza, Civitavecchia, and Modena to the Holy Roman Empire (however, only the last would actually change hands).
 At the same time Venice took advantage of this situation to conquer Cervia and Ravenna, while Sigismondo Malatesta returned to Rimini.
 Despite the signing of this treaty, pillaging continued for several more months.

+In the aftermath of the Sack of Rome, violence spread into the surrounding regions as imperial troops extended their depredations into Umbria.
+In July 1527, the Landsknechte sacked Narni and reportedly Terni soon after, while also devastating the countryside and terrorizing areas around Orte.